krnome/DAT250-experiments/exp2/dat250-expass2.md

 ### Installation: Derby Database

 I completed the Derby tutorial that was [linked in the assignment](http://db.apache.org/derby/papers/DerbyTut/index.html), without any issues.
-I created a table, inserted rows and update a row.
+I created a table, inserted rows and updated a row.

 ---